davemoore22/sorcery/README.md

 ## What next?

-Next stop is to add the dungeon and get the party walking about it.
-As I've got to sit down and work out how to do a raycaster, I'll do it top-down for now.
-Then items, creatures, and combat.
+Next stop is to get the party walking about properly.
+Eventually I'll do a proper 3D render via OpenGL but for now I'm rendering the view via the Painter's Algorithm, just like the old school dungeon crawlers did.
+Once that is fully working, then its time items, creatures, and combat.
 Then there might be something playable here!

 Although the main focus is random dungeons much like Diablo, I want to eventually remake the original games as optional sub-modules.